Using Custom Domains

 • TXT (DMARC/SPF):

-• Value: Can copy paste thevalue from the API, ensuring it is enclosed in quotes.
+• Value: Copy the Value from the console, ensuring it is enclosed in quotes.

 • MX: